By DAVE DALLESKE | Senior Vice President of Sales, U.S. | A-SAFE, Inc.

 In my experience, three factors contribute.

-• Second, capital improvements and operational expenses are often siloed.
-Repair may fall under maintenance OPEX, while upgrading protection requires CAPEX approval.
+Second, capital improvements and operational expenses are often siloed.
+Repair may fall under OPEX, while upgrading protection requires CAPEX approval.
 That separation encourages incremental decisions rather than system redesign.

-• Third, organizations rarely model cumulative impact cost over multi-year horizons.
-Individual events appear manageable.
-Aggregated data tells a different story.
+Third, organizations rarely model cumulative impact cost over multi-year horizons.
+Individual events appear manageable, yet aggregated data tells a different story.

 Without a consolidated view of direct repair, slab remediation, downtime, and adjacent asset damage, repetition remains invisible at the strategic level.